codycodes/terraform-azuread-ms365-hass/README.md

 }
 ```

-Please see the [examples](./examples) folder for more configurations.
+Please see the [examples](./examples) folder for more configurations, or take a look at the [variables](./variables.tf) page to see the inputs supported by this module.

 ### Setup